-Attachment 33 Availability of Funds
+ATTACHMENT 34 Availability of Funds

-The total estimated project cost is \$57,171,452.
-The Applicants will fund the Project's construction costs with cash and cash equivalents/method of funding, while \$23,984,445 of the total project cost will be paid through the lease associated with leasing space in the building.
+The total estimated project cost is \$26,614,617.
+The Applicants will fund the Project's construction costs with cash and cash equivalents/method of funding, while \$239,390 of the total project cost will be paid through the tenant improvement budget provided by the building owner through the lease for the facility.
 Rush University System for Health has sufficient internal resources to fund its necessary working capital as demonstrated in its letter of proof of funding and its most recent audited financial statements which are enclosed with this attached.

-Additionally, enclosed are letters confirming proof of project funding and the most recent audited financial statements for Rush University System for Health.
+Additionally enclosed, are letters confirming proof of project funding and the most recent audited financial statements for Rush University System for Health.